 Worms aren't technically impregnated in the same way humans are.
-During the worm reproduction process, assuming it works correctly (which it does most of the time thanks to evolution!), both worms exchange seminal fluid and produce cocoons.
-The cocoons roll off of the worm's head into the surrounding soil and the baby worms grow inside the cocoons before hatcing.
+During the earthworm reproduction process, assuming it works correctly (which it does most of the time thanks to evolution!), both worms exchange seminal fluid and produce cocoons.

 This worm breeding cycle is a highly efficient process that allows worms to reproduce at high levels in a short amount of time.
 Just think how fast the human population would reproduce if both parents produced offspring during the reproduction cycle!